Programming-Paradigms-2020-21/programming-coursework/README.md

 (but not always) easier to understand than long programs.
 Your goal should almost always be to write the clearest, most easily understandable program that you can.

-As this is the *Polyglot* coursework we would like to see a good hybrid solution, drawing on the best of the object-oriented, and functional, programming paradigms.

-There are some things you should know about Kotlin style.
-While we will not be grading on Kotlin-specific style, you will find that your program is easier to write and debug if you make some attempt to follow these suggestions.

-- Use `val` rather than `var` whenever possible.
-- Prefer recursion to loops.
-- Prefer calls of *higher-order-functions* to recursion.
-- Use *null safety* except when interacting with Java classes/libraries.
-- Prefer `when` to nested `if` statements.

 ## Credits

 The specification for this coursework was developed with, and based upon, an original assignment by David Matuszek,  at the University of Pennsylvania, which, I believe, is based upon a coursework from Stanford, which is based upon a coursework from . . .